mjburn0428/cse210-02/README.md

 2. Second, the script will pass this valye to function script that perform all the logic.
 See card(self) and receive return value from deck script to determine if score is 0 and then game is over.
 Additionally, it will prompt the user, if the want to continue to play the game or not.

+### function
+1. The init function inherit all the objects from deck.py script.